Natalia Dyer Proud That ‘Stranger Things’ Cast Is ‘One Big Family’

 Composers Kyle Dixon and Michael Stein dropped hints that in Stranger Things Season 2, the Upside Down is a place that “you’ll spend more time.”
 The two added that they would “make a lot more weird music this time around” to complement the eerie place of decay.

-Eleven will apparently return and while Barb’s demise left many devastated, she would unfortunately remain dead.
+Eleven will apparently return, and while Barb’s demise left many devastated, she would, unfortunately, remain dead.
 In the second season, Mike and Nancy will have to deal with their losses.

 Stranger Things Season 2 will also have modified episode titles.
-Previously, these titles were:
+Previously, these titles were as follows.

 “Madmax”